 My research combines cognitive and affective science to understand the dynamic processes involved in the important and fragile tasks of producing and perceiving emotion expressions.
 I examine three aspects of emotion expressions: how perceivers process their meaning, the social functions they serve, and how culture shapes their manifestation.
 See my publications here.

 People are experts at perceiving subtle nonverbal expressions and inferring the underlying emotions.
-Evidence suggests that part of this challenging perceptual task is accomplished through embodied simulation processes, in which the perceiver's brain and facial muscles partially recreate the perceived expression and associated emotion.
+Evidence suggests that part of this challenging perceptual task is accomplished through embodied simulation processes, in which the perceiver's brain and facial muscles partially recreate the perceived expression and associated emotion (Wood, Rychlowska, Korb, & Niedenthal, 2016).
 Our lab and others have demonstrated that interfering with people's facial muscles while they look at facial expressions reduces the accuracy with which they can perceptually discriminate between and judge the meaning of various emotions.
 For instance, wearing a gel facemask that constricts facial movement disrupts people's ability to detect a facial expression next to a highly similar distractor (Wood, Lupyan, Sherrin, & Niedenthal, 2015).
-We also have a long-term collaboration with the UW Facial Nerve Clinic that will allow us to test, among other things, the impact of facial paralysis on emotion perception and experience.
-See our recent TiCS article for more on this idea.
+We also have a long-term collaboration with the UW Facial Nerve Clinic that will allow us to test, among other things, the impact of facial paralysis on emotion perception and experience (Korb, Wood, Banks, Agoulnik, Hadlock, & Niedenthal, 2016).